 Attach the Window Box

+The corbels will both provide support for the window box as well as give the box an added classic touch.
 Follow the instructions that come with the corbels to attach them to the window box and to the outside of the home.
-Be mindful of weight restrictions specified by the corbels' instructions.
+Be mindful of weight restrictions specified by the corbels' instructions and use the 6-foot step ladder for easier access to the window area.

-- Fence Boards: Fence boards are one of the most popular "found" materials used for window boxes.
+Fence boards are one of the most popular upcycled materials used for window boxes.
 If you are replacing a fence, you can pry off individual boards to use when you want the pre-aged look for the planter box.
 You can purchase new fence boards, as well.
 Western Red Cedar boards that are 5/8 inches thick, 5-1/2 inches wide, and 6 feet long are a good material for most planter boxes.